Alexander Hamilton: The Federalist Papers

-Treasury secretaryship (1789–1795)
+First U.S. secretary of the treasury (1789–1795)

+In 1789, Washington—who had become the first president of the United States—appointed Hamilton to be his cabinet's Secretary of the Treasury on the advice of Robert Morris, Washington's initial pick.
+On September 11, 1789, Hamilton was nominated and confirmed in the Senate and sworn in the same day as the first United States secretary of the treasury.

 Report on Public Credit

 Before the adjournment of the House in September 1789, they requested Hamilton to make a report on suggestions to improve the public credit by January 1790.
-Hamilton had written to Robert Morris as early as 1781, that fixing the public credit will win their objective of independence.
+Hamilton had written to Morris as early as 1781, that fixing the public credit will win their objective of independence.
 The sources that Hamilton used ranged from Frenchmen such as Jacques Necker and Montesquieu to British writers such as Hume, Hobbes, and Malachy Postlethwayt.
 While writing the report he also sought out suggestions from contemporaries such as John Witherspoon and Madison.
 Although they agreed on additional taxes such as distilleries and duties on imported liquors and land taxes, Madison feared that the securities from the government debt would fall into foreign hands.